• Art magazine

 Joachim Rodriguez y Romero

-The representation of the human body has been a central topic in art history since time immemorial.
-In fact, a significant part of the paintings that have influenced the story are nuclear representations, more precisely portraits of exposed women.
-The naked woman has always been fascinating on artists and viewers.
+The depiction of the human body has been a central theme in art history since ancient times.
+In fact, a significant portion of the paintings that have influenced history are nude depictions, more precisely, portraits of naked women.
+The naked woman has always exerted a fascination on artists and viewers.

 To illustrate, we can take Botticelli's "The birth of Venus" , Modigliani's "Lying Act" or "The origin of the world" by Gustave Courbet.
-The genre of nude painting can serve over the centuries with a variety of image issues.
+The genre of nude painting can serve a variety of image themes over the centuries.
 Henri Matisse , Jean-Auguste-Dominique Ingres, Paul Cézanne, Édouard Manet , René Magritte , Peter Paul Rubens and Egon Schiele include the most famous artists who have intensively devoted themselves to the exposed femininity.

-The female body is an extraordinary source of inspiration for artists, since it is also the embodiment of the forbidden, dreaming, desire and beauty.
-In the art world, nude paintings are often the reason for controversy and münden in scandals.
+The female body is an extraordinary source of inspiration for artists, as it simultaneously embodies the forbidden, daydreaming, desire, and beauty.
+Nude paintings are often a source of controversy in the art world and frequently lead to scandals.

-The history of female nudity in art is unique because various communities and cultures have adopted representations of the naked human body to a differentiated extent over centuries and thousands of years.
+The history of female nudity in art is unique, as different communities and cultures have embraced representations of the naked human body to varying degrees over centuries and millennia.

 • Primary and early history: the activity act and the "realistic" act

-• Greek antiquity - the human body as ideal
+• Ancient Greece – the human body as an ideal

 • The red Kylix des Onesimos